Banking and Financial Services Litigation

 PCB Litigation is a conflict-free firm, which, unlike the majority of prominent City dispute resolution departments, is able to act against all of the major UK banks.
 At the same time, we are able to draw upon our experience of acting for large foreign banks, for whom we have acted extensively in fraud and global asset recovery cases.

-Our work both for and against banks has been recognised by the Legal 500, which ranks PCB as a leading firm in banking litigation.
+Our work is recognised by the Legal 500, which ranks PCB as a leading firm in banking litigation.
+The Legal 500 recommends Anthony Riem, Trevor Mascarenhas and Jon Felce, with Jon being singled out as a Next Generation Partner.

 ACTING AGAINST UK BANKS